-Registered authors are required to record presentation of their paper according to the instructions on this page.
+Registered authors are required to record presentations of their papers according to the instructions on this page.

 Video submission is only available after registration and camera-ready submission.

-To give all presenters and viewers of ICCASA 2021 the best possible experience under these new circumstances, we kindly ask authors who will pre-record their presentations to comply with the technical specifications outlined below.
+To give all presenters and viewers of EAI ICCASA 2022 the best possible experience under these new circumstances, we kindly ask authors who will pre-record their presentations to comply with the technical specifications outlined below.

 All video submissions will be verified for video/audio quality by EAI and we strongly recommend that you submit your presentation well ahead of the submission deadline.
 This will allow time for EAI to verify your submission quickly, and for you to re-record and re-submit it in case it does not meet the technical specifications.